Ask for Slot action

 This option controls if the bot confirms the slot value supplied by the participant is correct.

-If this setting evaluates to “always” at runtime and the participant-supplied value is valid, as per settings in the ‘Validation’ section, then the bot uses the ‘Confirmation Question’ communication to confirm it with the participant.
+If this setting evaluates to “always” at runtime and the participant-supplied value is valid, as per the settings in the ‘Validation’ section, then the bot uses the ‘Confirmation Question’ communication to confirm it with the participant.

 • Default: “never”